Chapter 4: The Operational Rhythm – Cadence and Rituals

 - Gather all data.
 Interview notes, metrics, observations.

-- Compare to your Test Card.
-Did you hit your success threshold?
+- Compare to your success criteria.
+Did you hit your validation threshold?

 - Make the call: Validated or Invalidated.
 Binary.
 No "kind of."

 - Document what you learned.
-Write it down.
+Add notes to your hypothesis.
 This becomes your audit trail.

 The Weekly Learning Report